European Factors to Watch-European shares to resume sell-off

 > GLOBAL MARKETS-ASIAN SHARES LIFTED BY U.S. DATA, OIL SLIDES

-> WALL ST BOUNCES AFTER 3-DAY SLUMP; OFF DAY'S HIGHS AS OIL FALLS
+> U.S STOCKS-WALL ST BOUNCES AFTER 3-DAY SLUMP; OFF DAY'S HIGHS AS OIL FALLS

-> NIKKEI SNAPS 3-DAY LOSING STREAK ON US DATA, WEAK YEN; ELECTION EYED
+> NIKKEI GAINS ON SIGNS OF U.S. RESILIENCE, BUT SET FOR WEEKLY LOSS

 > TREASURIES-LONG BONDS GAIN AS AUCTION SEES STRONG INVESTOR DEMAND